cfaguilera20/data-structures-algorithms/books/cleanphp/readme.md

 BigTable, CouchDB, or something else.
 Your business rules are not bound to the database.
 - Independent of any external agency.
 In fact your business rules simply don’t know anything at all about the outside world.

-## The Onion Architecture
+### The Onion Architecture

 <!-- ![Onion][architecture_onion] -->

 - Layer 1
-  - Domain Model: Pure models or entities that are representative of the bussines objects in your application.
+  - Domain Model: Pure models or entities that are representative of the business objects in your application.
 - Layer 2
   - Domain Service: Things like factories, repositories, and other services that use the core domain model.
 - Layer 3